VVRROOOMM/Rubiks-Cube-Solver/README.md

 - Average solve and log time per cube: 10.992 ms

 Laptop Multi Threading Results:
-- the 2nd column labelled average over 4 x 25,000 cube runs means that for each number of threads I measured the total speed to scramble and solve 25,000 cubes 4 times and averaged it out for the calulation
+- the 2nd column labelled average over 4 x 25,000 cube runs means that for each number of threads I measured the total speed to scramble and solve 25,000 cubes 4 times and averaged it out for the calculation
 - the 3rd column labelled measured 1 x 100,000 cube run means that I had that number of threads scrambling and solving 100,000 cubes and recorded the total time to scramble, solve and log the information

 | number of solving threads | average over 4 x 25,000 cube runs (cubes per second) | measured over 1 x 100,000 cube runs (cubes per second)|